bluesky-social/bsky-docs/blog/2025-01-13-typescript-sdk-release.md

 }
 ```

 Since there is no ambiguity as to the type of the data here, making the `$type` property required would cause a huge un-necessary bloat.
-Making the `$type` property optional allows to declare a "record with media" as follows:
+Making the `$type` property optional allows to declare a "Record With Media" as follows:

 ```typescript
 const recordWithMedia: RecordWithMedia = {